PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 ---
 layout: post
-title: Tests are for Day Two
+title: Tests Are for Day Two
 ---

 <h2>RSpec and Test-Driven Development</h2>